openshift/release/cluster/test-deploy/README.md

 For GCP, the data directory should have:

 * `gce.json` containing the GCP service account credentials to use that have permission to create instances, networks, and a bucket in project `openshift-gce-devel-ci`
+  * If you don't have access to credentials that create into this project, you can change the vars-origin.yaml file to set a different project.
+Recommended if you are not a CI bot.
 * `ops-mirror.pem` containing the client certificate for the OpenShift ops mirror
 * `ssh-privatekey` (optional) with the private key to use for the GCP instances
 * `ssh-publickey` (optional) a key to use with the above private key